“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 Fixed fee projects are built in a single iteration.
 As a result, most of the actual requirements are to be determined during the actual implementation phase.

-We’ve even worked on projects that included 300+ pages of documentation.
-Some of them ended up with months of additional discussions through project managers, team leaders, CEOs, and even lawyers interpreting the possible scenarios where a certain requirement is met.
+We’ve even worked on projects that included extensive technical documentation.
+Some of them ended up with months of additional cross-functional stakeholder alignment cycles through project managers, team leaders, CEOs, and even lawyers interpreting the possible scenarios where a certain requirement is met.

-Surprisingly, a seemingly clear and unambiguous assignment usually may be built in 5 completely different ways by five independent service providers.
+Surprisingly, a seemingly clear and unambiguous assignment usually may be multiple valid implementation approaches by five independent service providers.

 As a result, the actual scope is indeterminable.